donny-son/donny-son.github.io/about/resume.md

 > * NetBeans, Unity, Unity MonoDevelop, Photoshop, Microsoft suite, Adobe suite, Brackets, Visual Code Studio, and Ionic.
+> * Language Proficiency: Korean(Native), English(Native)
 > * **In lieu of this section you can also put a Foreign Languages section or a Products section if you have products in the app store**
 > * **Tip: If all of your foreign languages are Beginner, think about whether or not you want to include them**

 - - - -